chef/chef-oss-practices/contributors/guide/pull-requests.md

 **Look for opportunities to pull out generic features.**

 For example, if you find yourself touching a lot of modules, think about the dependencies you are introducing between packages.
 Can some of what you're doing be made more generic, and moved up and out of the Feature-X package?
 Do you need to use a function or type from an otherwise unrelated package?
-If so, promote!
+If so, let us know!
 We have places for hosting more generic code.

 Likewise, if Feature-X is similar in form to Feature-W, which was checked in last month, and you're duplicating some tricky stuff from Feature-W, consider prefactoring the core logic out and using it in both Feature-W and Feature-X. (Do that in its own commit or pull request, please.)